KyeMML/COTS_prediction/GCP.md

 ## 3. Vertex AI
 To utilise the Vertex AI platform, navigate to Vertex AI dashboard on google console.
 There are three options available; Create Dataset, Train new Model, Create batch predictions.
+For this project:
-For this project, select Create Dataset.
+1. Select Create Dataset.
-The dataset name is up to the user.
+2. The dataset name is up to the user.
-Select image object detection.
+3. Select image object detection.
-Select a region (must match the region of cloud storage bucket containing the data).
+4. Select a region (must match the region of cloud storage bucket containing the data).
-Click create.
+5. Click create.

-To import the data, select "import files from Cloud Storage".
+To import the data:
+1. Select "import files from Cloud Storage".
 (This is because the dataset contains labels)
-Next, provide the import file path that points to the train data CSV file discussed above.
+2. Provide the import file path that points to the train data CSV file discussed above.
 It is necessary for this file to be in accepted format as discussed above.
-Click continue
+3. Click continue
 You will be notified by email when this process is completed.
 This dataset can now be utilised to train a new model.